-We live in the country that is completly surrounded by beautiful trees.
+We live in the country that is completely surrounded by beautiful trees.
 It’s a choice that is pleasing to my children.
 However, with that peaceful choice, there are a gazillion mosquitos, ticks, and fleas.

 I absolutely do not like the thoughts of putting smelly bug spray on my children or myself.
 A shower or bath is MUST after application at my house regardless if you get stinky or not from perspiration.